Five Generations Of Orchids

-In 1990, the change prompted the fourth generation - Ingrid, George Jr., and Carl Hausermann - to join their father George Sr. and mother Ursula in the business.
+In 1990, the fourth generation (Ingrid, Paula, George Jr., and Carl Hausermann) joined their father George Sr. and mother Ursula in the business.
 In February 1990, E.F.G.
 Orchids officially opened its doors for orchid plant sales to the retail market.
 George Jr. had quickly become a well-known name in the industry and is renowned for his hybridizing of many new phaius and paphiopedilum orchids.
-In the February 2004 edition of an American Orchid Society Issue, George was credited as "doing pioneer work breeding Phaius."

-In 1999, George Sr. and George Jr. built an innovative new greenhouse in Florida and began adding a wide variety of exotic plant species to E.F.G.'s collection.
-By 2011, E.F.G.
-Orchids had completely relocated down south and opened its doors to the public the following year.
-George Jr.'s son Quinton officially entered the company as its grower in 2018 and has decided to follow in his father's footsteps.
-Quinton implemented modern point of sale systems, redesigned many different areas of the greenhouse and has become very efficient in the propagation of exotic Hoyas, Philodendrons and other rare varieties of plants.
+In 1999, George Jr. and his wife Paula relocated to Florida to create an innovative new greenhouse and began to add a wide variety of exotic plant species to their collection.
+In 2004, E.F.G.
+Orchids officially closed down its operation in Illinois and had become fully established at its new location in Deland, Florida.
+That same year, EFG held its first annual Orchtoberfest plant festival.
+In 2011, Elmhurst Flower Growers reopened its new greenhouse to the general public.
+George Jr.'s son Quinton officially entered into the company as its grower in 2017.
+Quinton implemented modern point of sale systems, redesigned different areas of the greenhouse to create a more retail-friendly atmosphere, and has become very efficient in the propagation of many different varieties of indoor house plants.

 E.F.G.
 Orchids 1996 Illinois billboard.
 The boy with the yellow watering can is Quinton.